Neha15k/Food-Recipe/README.md

 - Creating a Working Contact Us page.

 ### Future Scope of the Project
-- Implementing our own Database System, Storing Information about User and Recipes.
+- Implementing  own Database System, Storing Information about User and Recipes.
 - Ability to add Recipes of our own.
 - User's can interact with other User recipes by rating their Recipe.